knix008/LVGL/RoundButton8.4/README.md

 ## Makefile Targets

 - `make` or `make all` - Build the application
-- `make clean` - Remove all build files
+- `make clean` - Remove application build files
+- `make clean-all` - Remove application and LVGL library build files
 - `make run` - Build and run the application
-- `make rebuild` - Clean and rebuild
+- `make rebuild` - Clean and rebuild application
 - `make help` - Show available targets

+**Note**: The Makefile only compiles the application code.
+The LVGL library is built separately using `setup.sh`.

 ## Configuration